 Yes.
-Canton gives full credit (up to 2%) on the Declaration of Estimated Tax for withholdings due and payable to another city.
-Since almost all other cities in our area have tax rates of 1.5%, or more, most residents who work in another municipality will meet the "good faith" requirement.
-However, a Canton resident who works in a city whose tax rate is less than 1.5% would have insufficient credit to avoid falling below the "75%" test.
-Taxpayers working in Canal Fulton, East Canton, and any of the townships will need to file the Declaration and pay estimated tax in order to meet the "good faith" requirement.
+Canton gives full credit (up to 2.5%) on the Declaration of Estimated Tax for withholdings due and payable to another city.
+However, a Canton resident who works in a city whose tax rate is less than 2.25% would have insufficient credit to avoid falling below the "90%" test.
+Taxpayers working in North Canton, Canal Fulton, East Canton, and any of the townships will need to file the Declaration and pay estimated tax in order to meet the good faith requirement.

-How will the public know about this mandatory "Declaration of Estimated Tax" requirement?
+How will the public know about this mandatory Declaration of Estimated Tax requirement?

-It's on the tax form, and in the "General Information Sheet" and "Line-by-Line Instructions" which are mailed with the tax returns each year.
-The estimate remittance forms are mailed with the tax returns as well.
-Also, our auditors will try to identify taxpayers who file returns reporting total credits which are less than their actual tax obligations by 26% or more, and a letter and this FAQs sheet will be sent informing him or her of the Declaration requirement.
+It's on the tax form, and in the "General Information Sheet" and "Line-by-Line Instructions" which are available here.
+The estimate remittance forms are available here as well.
+Also, our auditors will try to identify taxpayers who file returns reporting total credits which are less than their actual tax obligations by 11% or more, and a letter and this FAQs sheet will be sent to each, informing him or her of the Declaration requirement.
 Ultimately, though, the Declaration of Estimated Tax is your responsibility - not the tax department's.